clarkgrubb/home/README.rst

     HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\User Shell Folders

-Also, the Explorer keeps separate names for these files, so one must cahnge the file names at both the command line and in Explorer.
+Also, the Explorer keeps separate names for these files, so one must change the file names at both the command line and in Explorer.

 **windows home subdirectories to rename:**